AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 [redundant: , even if the name denotes a variable].

-At the point where a name that denotes a managed object is observed, every name that potentially overlaps that name is observed.
+At the point where a name that denotes a managed object is observed, every name of a reachable element of the object is observed.

 The following operations *borrow* a name that denotes a managed object and identify a corresponding *borrower*: